 This material may be recycled if unused, or if it has not been contaminated so as to make it unsuitable for its intended use.
 If it has been contaminated, it may be possible to reclaim the product by filtration, distillation or some other means.
 Shelf life considerations should also be applied in making decisions of this type.
-Note that properties of a material may change in use, and recycling or reuse may not always be Product / Packaging disposal appropriate.
+Note that properties of a material may change in use, and recycling or reuse may not always be appropriate.

-- DO NOT allow wash water from cleaning or process equipment to enter drains. - $\ensuremath{^{\blacktriangleright}}$ It may be necessary to collect all wash water for treatment before disposal. - ▶ In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first. - Where in doubt contact the responsible authority. - Recycle wherever possible. - Consult manufacturer for recycling options or consult local or regional waste management authority for disposal if no suitable treatment or disposal facility can be identified. - Dispose of by: burial in a land-fill specifically licensed to accept chemical and / or pharmaceutical wastes or incineration in a licensed apparatus (after admixture with suitable combustible material).
+- ▶ DO NOT allow wash water from cleaning or process equipment to enter drains. - It may be necessary to collect all wash water for treatment before disposal. - ▶ In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first. - Where in doubt contact the responsible authority. - Recycle wherever possible. - Consult manufacturer for recycling options or consult local or regional waste management authority for disposal if no suitable treatment or disposal facility can be identified. - Dispose of by: burial in a land-fill specifically licensed to accept chemical and / or pharmaceutical wastes or incineration in a licensed apparatus (after admixture with suitable combustible material). - ▶ Decontaminate empty containers.
+Observe all label safeguards until containers are cleaned and destroyed.